-Brine, Basil, Clay, Feed, Foster, Greenwich, Hatch, Heights, Hunter, Hyde, Jaunt, Juke, Keene, Lincoln, Marta, Mercer, Mojave, Motto, Nueva, Rally, Rover, Sonora, and Thorne share the same underlying structure and functionality.
+Brine, Aria, Basil, Burke, Cacao, Clay, Ethan, Fairfield, Feed, Foster, Greenwich, Hatch, Heights, Hunter, Hyde, Jaunt, Juke, Keene, Lincoln, Maple, Margot, Marta, Mentor, Mercer, Miller, Mojave, Moksha, Motto, Nueva, Polaris, Rally, Rover, Sofia, Sonny, Sonora, Thorne, Wav, and West share the same underlying structure and functionality.
 This guide applies to all these templates.

-The single-page style Index Page stacks multiple pages vertically, allowing you to highlight product images and shop information in one location.
+The single-page style Index Page stacks the content from multiple pages vertically, allowing you to highlight images and information in one location.
 Parallax scrolling gives the page a sophisticated, interactive feel.

 Tip: The Index Page makes a great homepage.